Osteopathic care during pregnancy and beyond.

 What to expect from your osteopathic treatment session at Growing Bones:

-Your osteopath will take a comprehensive case history to understand how you are physically and emotionally adjusting to pregnancy, and ensure osteopathic care safe for you.
-An osteopathic diagnosis is made, and subsequent treatment includes gentle soft-tissue massage, stretching, and subtle balancing (cranial/biodynamic) techniques to establish balance and flexibility throughout the body.
+Your osteopath will take a comprehensive case history to understand how you are physically and emotionally adjusting to pregnancy, and ensure osteopathic care is safe for you.
+An osteopathic diagnosis is made, and subsequent treatment includes soft-tissue massage, stretching, and subtle balancing (cranial/biodynamic) techniques to establish balance and flexibility throughout the body.
 These osteopathic techniques may help the pregnant body to better adapt to changes in weight, improve balance during walking and other movement, and optimal positioning of the growing baby inside the uterus.

 Osteopathic care may also help the body to recover postnatally.